 Top it off with a night-cap back at Goliath Bar & Grill where you can choose from the massive 16-tap selection of microbrews, including Kenai Fjord Tours' own Puffin Pale Ale.

-After an early breakfast, head out to Lowell Point to join the friendly guides from Sunny Cove Sea Kayaking for an unforgettable three-hour paddle on Resurrection Bay.
+After an early breakfast, grab a cup of coffee from Resurrect Art Coffee House (320 3rd Ave.) and head out to Lowell Point to join the friendly guides from Sunny Cove Sea Kayaking for an unforgettable three-hour paddle on Resurrection Bay.
 Watch for sea otters and harbor seals who may come up and say 'hello'.
 Then, grab a quick lunch in town at the Sea Bean Cafe (225 4th Ave.).

 Stop for a short half-mile hike at Exit Glacier, Alaska's most accessible glacier.
 Your mind will be flowing with inspiration!
 Your legs will be stretched, your soul filled with adventure and your memories ready to last.
 As you drive north and head home or to the airport, you'll be amazed as how much you can pack into a quick weekend get-away.